Topological Criteria for Hypothesis Testing with Finite-Precision Measurements

 \section{Introduction}

 Whether a statistical hypothesis is testable remains an important question across the natural and social sciences.
 For example, judgements of conditional independence underlie many scientific inferences and are particularly fundamental in structural causal discovery \citep{spirtes1993causation}.
-Recent results demonstrate that, unless regularity assumptions are made, conditional independence is not testable with finite-sample bounds on the probability of errors of the first type \citep{shah2020hardness}.
+Recent results demonstrate that, unless regularity assumptions are made, any test for conditional independence with Type-I error control at level $\alpha$ has power at most $\alpha$ against every alternative \citep{shah2020hardness}.
 Nevertheless, it was believed that conditional independence is consistently testable \citep{gyorfi2012strongly}.
 The true situation turns out to be more complicated \citep{neykov2021minimax}.
 These recent results in conditional independence testing are arrived at via ingenious ad hoc arguments.
 Despite recent developments, there remains no simple, unified criterion for characterizing all and only the testable statistical hypotheses.
 In this respect, statistics is in sharp contrast to the theory of computation, where the testable hypotheses (co-semidecidable sets) receive elegant complexity-theoretic characterizations \citep{kelly1996logic}.
 In this paper, we attempt to remedy this situation by laying out general topological conditions for statistical testability, generalizing results from \cite{dembo1994topological}, \cite{ermakov2017consistent}, \cite{genin2017topology} and \cite{kleijn2022frequentist}.

 We demonstrate our results on the following elementary parametric examples since, contrary to many nonparametric hypotheses like conditional independence, their topological properties are evident.
 Let $X_1, ..., X_n \sim \mathrm{Bernoulli}(p)$ i.i.d.\ and consider for given $\varepsilon>0$ the pairs of hypotheses